Welcome. I’m Cameron Norman. Thanks for visiting.

 - My Master’s degree in Strategic Foresight and Innovation from OCADU grounds my design practice

-- Post-doctoral training in psychology and systems thinking shapes my human-centered, systems-oriented approach
+- Post-doctoral training in health systems and systems thinking shapes my human-centred, systems-oriented approach

 Professional Affiliations